 This film represents one of the rare instances where Oliver Stone was able to cast his very first choice for a starring role in one of his motion pictures.
 Tom Cruise was Stone's definite preference for the role of Ron Kovic, a casting decision that Kovic ultimately stood by.

-Both Raymond J. Barry and Caroline Kava, who play Mr. and Mrs. Kovic, parents to Ron Kovic a Vietnam veteran, previously appeared together in Year of the Dragon (1985), a movie which was also co-written by Oliver Stone.
+Raymond J. Barry and Caroline Kava, who play Mr. and Mrs. Kovic, parents to Ron Kovic, previously appeared together in Year of the Dragon (1985), a movie which was also co-written by Oliver Stone.
 In that movie, it's Raymond J. Barry who's plays a Vietnam veteran.